Stochastic many-body perturbation theory for high-order calculations

-Importantly, PTQMC achieves this by sampling perturbative orders rather than the full configuration space, which can lead to a substantial reduction in computational cost in weakly to moderately correlated systems.
-Although the present work focuses on the Richardson pairing Hamiltonian as a well-controlled benchmark, the above considerations indicate that the applicability of PTQMC is not restricted to pairing models and can be extended to general nuclear many-body Hamiltonians, where the underlying wave-function complexity is comparable to that encountered in FCIQMC.
+It is worth emphasizing that the PTQMC algorithm relies solely on the availability of Hamiltonian matrix elements between many-body configurations, without invoking any additional model-specific structure~\cite{FCIQMC_Hu}.
+When the Møller--Plesset perturbation series is convergent, the corresponding perturbative expansion uniquely represents the exact many-body wave function.
+PTQMC achieves this by sampling perturbative orders rather than the full configuration space, which can lead to a substantial reduction in computational cost in weakly to moderately correlated systems.
+Although the present work focuses on the Richardson pairing Hamiltonian as a well-controlled benchmark, the above considerations indicate that the applicability of PTQMC is not restricted to pairing models and can be extended to general nuclear many-body Hamiltonians.

 As a newly developed many-body approach, it is essential to benchmark PTQMC against exact results available.
 Figure~\ref{fig:second} presents a detailed comparison between PTQMC and exact MBPT calculations for the Richardson pairing model.
 In Fig.~\ref{fig:second}(a), we show the eighth-order correlation energy at $g=-1.2$.
 The PTQMC(8) results are represented by dark-gray diamonds with statistical error bars, while the exact MBPT(8) value is shown as a light-gray horizontal line.
 The PTQMC estimates are statistically consistent with the exact MBPT value, and the statistical uncertainty decreases systematically with increasing walker number.
 Figure~\ref{fig:second}(b) displays the relative error of the PTQMC energy with respect to the exact MBPT result as a function of the number of walkers.
 The observed $N_\mathrm{w}^{-1/2}$ scaling, shown by the light-gray dashed line, confirms the expected statistical convergence behavior of the stochastic Monte Carlo sampling.
 In Fig.~\ref{fig:second}(c), we fix a sufficiently large walker number $N_\mathrm{w} = 10^4$ and benchmark PTQMC (dots) against exact MBPT results (solid lines) over a strongly divergent coupling regime at different high orders, indicated by different colors.
 In this regime, the high-order MBPT contributions exhibit large oscillations and do not converge as a series.
 Nevertheless, PTQMC provides a statistically stable and unbiased stochastic evaluation of the corresponding high-order MBPT coefficients, accurately reproducing the exact perturbative results up to 16th order.
 These benchmarks demonstrate that PTQMC faithfully reproduces exact perturbative coefficients where available, even in regimes where the conventional MBPT series exhibits strong oscillatory behavior.